California Prop 65 – FAQ

 Proposition 65 is considered controversial due to its requirement of displaying health-risk warnings for trace amounts of substances scientifically proven to be too miniscule to risk harm to humans.
-The warning labels may appear alarming, but numerous tests on our products concluded that they meet or exceed the health and safety requires as defined by the federal government.
+The warning labels may appear alarming, but numerous tests on our products conclude that they meet or exceed the health and safety requirements as defined by the federal government.

 In order to comply with Prop 65 regulations, a company must do one of two possible actions: